 Understanding Access to Work and how to make use of it

 The U.K. Government’s Access to Work programme is a great resource.
-However it is often misunderstood so can be hard to get support.

 It should be noted that the process can take up to six months from application to receiving your grant.